nyorain/vpp/README.md

 It does not aim to be a full-sized graphics engine, it rather focuses on providing some useful features that make programming vulkan applications in c++ more convinient and less repetitive.

-vpp does also include a c++ codegenerator for the vulkan api which focuses on typesafety, less typing while still being more explicit as well as it tries to not introduce a huge compile time overhead.
+vpp also includes a c++ codegenerator for the vulkan api which focuses on typesafety, less typing while still being more explicit as well as it tries to not introduce a huge compile time overhead.
-There should be no runtime overhead in using the c++ api.
+There should be no runtime overhead using the c++ api.

 At the moment, vpp is in an experimental pre-alpha state, but the first (usable) alpha is expected to be released soon.

 __Any contributions (feature requests, critics and recommendations as well) are highly appreciated.
 If you want to improve the library or add your own ideas, just start a pull request.__